Persona 4: Development

 According to the game director Katsura Hashino, while "ideas [had been] thrown around earlier", development on Persona 4 in Japan did not begin until after the release of Persona 3.
 The development team consisted of the team from Persona 3 and new hires which included fans of Persona 3.
 Atlus intended to improve both the gameplay and story elements of Persona 3 for the new game, to ensure it was not seen as a "retread" of its predecessor.
 Hashino said that "to accomplish that, we tried to give the players of Persona 4 a definite goal and a sense of purpose that would keep motivating them as they played through the game.
 The murder mystery plot was our way of doing that."
 The plot of Persona 4 was "greatly inspired", according to Hashino, by mystery novelists such as Sir Arthur Conan Doyle, Agatha Christie, and Seishi Yokomizo.
 Persona 4 was officially unveiled in the Japanese gaming magazine Famitsu in March 2008.
 An article in the issue detailed the game's murder mystery premise, rural setting, and new weather forecast system.
 The game's North American release date was announced at the 2008 Anime Expo in Los Angeles, California.
-Atlus would not make an add-on disc or epilogue for Persona 4, as had been done with the Persona 3 FES.
+Atlus would not make an add-on disc or epilogue for Persona 4, as had been done with Persona 3 FES.
 Persona 4 allowed players full control of characters in battle.
 This was due to negative comments from players about most of the player team in Persona 3 being controlled by the game's AI.
 The amount of data the team ended up incorporating around school life, character relationships and spoken character dialogue was so large that there were fears it would not fit onto a single disc.
 The anime cutscenes were produced by Studio Hibari.